Skip to main content

 This creates a flexible workforce where employees can cover shifts for other teams when their primary team members are unavailable.

-• Default Team – The employee’s main team used for payroll and reporting
+Default Team – Used for payroll and reporting

-• An employee cannot be both a primary and secondary member of the same team
+• An employee cannot be both primary and secondary in the same team

 Step 1: Enable the Feature